Vera Zorina: Personal life

-Zorina was married in 1938 to choreographer George Balanchine (her first marriage and his second marriage); the couple divorced in 1946.
+Zorina was married in 1938 to choreographer George Balanchine (her first marriage and his second); the couple divorced in 1946.
 She danced in productions he choreographed for both stage and screen, including On Your Toes, a Broadway hit later adapted for the screen by Lawrence Riley.

-From 1946 her second husband was Columbia Records president Goddard Lieberson until his death on May 29, 1977.
+From 1946, her second husband was Columbia Records president Goddard Lieberson until his death on May 29, 1977.
 They had two sons: Peter Lieberson, a composer, and Jonathan Lieberson.
 Her final marriage in 1991 was to harpsichordist Paul Wolfe until her death in 2003 at age 86 of undisclosed causes.

-Zorina was the grandmother of sisters Elizabeth (Lizzie), Katherine, and Kristina Lieberson, who are now members of the band TEEN.
+Zorina was the grandmother of sisters Elizabeth (Lizzie), Katherine, and Kristina Lieberson, who were members of the band TEEN.

+Zorina was a devout Catholic and Oblate of the Benedictine Order.